Introduction

 - For example, if your MAGI hits $110,000, your deduction drops to $20,000.

-Knowing these thresholds is crucial for smart tax planning and maximizing your deductions while considering the passive activity loss rules.
+Knowing these thresholds is crucial for tax planning and while considering the implications of passive activity losses.

-And as Thomas Castelli puts it, 'The $25,000 non-active deduction isn’t merely a luxury.'
-It’s a serious tax strategy for small and mid-sized real estate investors!
-Plus, don’t forget that you can combine non-active losses from different rental properties.
+And as Thomas Castelli puts it, 'The deduction isn’t merely a luxury.'
+It’s a serious necessity for small and mid-sized real estate investors!
+Plus, don’t forget that you can combine losses.
 Nate Sosa highlights this by saying, 'You can merge non-active deficits from multiple rental properties when determining your overall deficit for the year.'

-By keeping your rental income under that $150,000 limit and actively managing your properties, you can utilize this deduction to offset paper losses, such as depreciation, in accordance with the passive activity loss rules, even if your properties are producing positive cash flow.
+By keeping your rental income under that $150,000 limit and actively managing your properties, you can utilize this deduction to offset paper losses, such as depreciation, in accordance with the tax code, even if your properties are producing positive cash flow.

-Oh, and here’s something else to keep in mind: if you can’t use all your passive losses in a given year, the passive activity loss rules dictate that they turn into suspended losses that you can carry forward to future years.
-This gives you even more down the line.
+Oh, and here’s something else to keep in mind: if you can’t use all your passive losses in a given year, the rules dictate that they turn into carryovers to future years.
+This gives you even more opportunities down the line.
 So, stay on top of these details and make the most of your deductions!

 Conclusion